Waxing Gibbous on

 Moon before ascending node

-12 days after descending node on 29 August 2027 at 23:01 in ♌ Leo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 12 September 2027 at 11:26 in ♒ Aquarius.
+12 days after descending node on 29 August 2027 at 23:01 in ♌ Leo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 12 September 2027 at 11:26 in ♒ Aquarius.

 Moon after southern standstill

-3 days since the previous standstill on 8 September 2027 at 08:57 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.122°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.015° at the point of next northern standstill on 22 September 2027 at 20:33 in ♊ Gemini.
+3 days since the last southern standstill on 8 September 2027 at 08:57 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.122° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.015° at the point of next northern standstill on 22 September 2027 at 20:33 in ♊ Gemini.

 Syzygy in 4 days